Find Affordable College Courses

 Master’s Degrees in General Visual & Performing Arts

 There are 42 colleges and univerities across the nation that offer a master's degree in visual arts.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 28% were students from underrepresented racial-ethnic groups.
-Also, 14.3% of visual arts graduates were international students.
+This degree is more popular with female students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 10.1% of visual arts graduates were international students.

 Education Levels of Visual Arts Majors